unurgunite/genius-api/README.md

 ```

 If you see `irb` interface, then everything works fine.
 The main goal of automatic installation is that you do not need
-to create your own script to simplify project build and clean up the shell history Add this line to your application's.
+to create your own script to simplify project build and clean up the shell history.
+Note: you do not need to require
-Note: you do not need to require projects file after the automatic installation.
-See `bin/setup` file for clarity of the
+projects file after the automatic installation.
+See `bin/setup` file for clarity of the statement
-statement

 ### Build via bundler